 Function blocks and network considerations

 The basic photonic structures discussed in the earlier sections are blended with the model of the overhead termination to provide a representation of a ROADM (Reconfigurable Optical Add-Drop Multiplexor) node.
 The model allows for monitoring of the OTSi at intermediate points.
 Not all the monitoring opportunities will be present in all devices.
-The model also assumes the opportunity for Tandem monitoring of OTSi which is not currently present in the relevant standards.
+The model also supports the opportunity for Tandem monitoring of OTSi which is not currently present in the relevant standards.

 The model is first shown with basic photonic parts grouped into LayerProtocol units and then into LTPs.
 It should be noted that the overhead aspect of the LTPs is layered but the photonic aspect is not layered.
 The grouping into LTPs is intended to minimize complex coupling between components.
 It is also designed to simplify the migration from more traditional layered models.
 It is important to recognize that the photonic aspects of the model are all in one layer, the “photonic media” layer